tim-s-ccs/ts-ccs-frontend/CONTRIBUTING.md

 See the versioning documentation for [updating the changelog](/docs/contributing/versioning.md#updating-changelog)

 ## Testing a release
-If you need to test a release, for example if you're contributing a new component see [Publishing pre-release of GOV.UK Frontend](/docs/releasing/publishing-a-pre-release.md).
+If you need to test a release, for example if you're contributing a new component see [Publishing pre-release of CCS Components](/docs/releasing/publishing-a-pre-release.md).

 ## Application tasks